creatissimo/otto-market-api/README.md

 ```

 ## Bulk requests
-If you send a bulk request for an API endpoint, it will be processed asynchronously at the backend.
+Attention: When sending bulk requests to any /products API endpoint, it will be processed asynchronously at the backend.

 ### Synchronous Answer
 Synchronously will be delivered an endpoint to check the asynchronous processing state.